 Business/Innovation Mixed-Use areas provide a flexible, employment-focused live/work environment by accommodating residential, commercial, office, and light industrial uses within a cohesive setting.
-Within the regional center, Business/Innovation Mixed-Use has been applied to the area northeast of Texas A&M University-San Antonio campus, on the east side of the Union Pacific Railroad tracks.
+Within the regional center, Business/Innovation Mixed-Use has been applied to the area northeast of the Texas A&M University-San Antonio campus, on the east side of the Union Pacific Railroad tracks.
 This designation is intended to support the university's development and establish a framework for similar industries and businesses.
-It may be appropriate to transition some light industrial areas between Jaguar Parkway and Mauermann Road to Business/Innovation Mixed-Use after the establishment of an overlay zoning district.
-Guiding Principles for the establishment of an overlay zoning district are outlined under the "Heavy Industrial" future land use description.